 # Audit logs

 FWCloud stores an audit trail of mutating operations performed through the application.
-Each entry keeps the timestamp, the user, the session identifier, the source IP address, the affected FWCloud, firewall or cluster, the API call, and a short human-readable description.
+Each entry keeps the start time, the calculated end time when available, the request duration, the HTTP status, the user, the session identifier, the source IP address, the affected FWCloud, firewall or cluster, the API call, and a short human-readable description.

 Read-only requests are not registered in this panel.
-Sensitive values such as passwords, tokens, API keys, cookies, and authorization headers are redacted before the audit entry is stored.
+Sensitive values such as passwords, tokens, API keys, cookies, and authorization headers are redacted before the audit entry is stored and before detailed payloads are displayed.

 # Opening the audit log viewer